Counseling Education

 The town is served by six weekly newspapers, including The Herald Citizen.

-Huntersville is one of three towns (the others are Cornelius and Davidson) located north of Charlotte, North Carolina, but still within Mecklenburg County.
-These three towns make up the area known as "North Meck." in northern Mecklenburg County.
-Express bus transportation and an interstate with HOV lanes that ends five miles south of Huntersville provide access to the downtown business areas of Charlotte.
+Huntersville is one of three towns (the others are Cornelius and Davidson) located north of Charlotte but still within Mecklenburg County.
+These three towns make up the area known as "North Meck".[citation needed] Express bus transportation and an interstate with HOV lanes that end 5 miles (8 km) south of Huntersville provide access to the downtown business areas of Charlotte.

 Two exits from Interstate 77 serve Huntersville.
 Exit 23 (Gilead Road) connects the expressway with the original town.
 Exit 25 (North Carolina Highway 73, but most often referred to as Sam Furr Road) provides access to the Birkdale Village area and shopping, medical, and office complexes that have been built since the exit opened.